mfem/web/src/tutorial/index.md

 The pages below provide a self-paced overview of MFEM, and its use for scalable finite element discretizations and application development.
-You can follow along on your own EC2 instance.
+You can follow along on your own [Amazon EC2](https://en.wikipedia.org/wiki/Amazon_Elastic_Compute_Cloud) instance.
 No previous experience is necessary.

 <script src="https://cdn.jsdelivr.net/npm/mermaid/dist/mermaid.min.js"></script>
 <div class="mermaid">